 Visual Appearance of the Standing Animal

-Abrasions or swellings suggest a prior traumatic event.
-Decubital lesions might indicate prolonged periods of recumbency or difficulty experienced by the animal when rising.
+Abrasions or swellings on the limbs suggest a prior traumatic event.
+Decubital lesions (to the knee or more often the hock) might indicate prolonged periods of recumbency or difficulty when rising.
+Cubicle design should be reviewed.
 Muscular atrophy, particularly noticeable in the gluteal region, can be associated with a painful condition such as arthritis.
-Animals experiencing extreme pain can lose body condition rapidly.
+Cows experiencing extreme pain can lose body condition rapidly.

-Recognizing the region of the foot in which the seat of lameness is located is derived from the principles described under abnormal posture above.
+These principles of abnormal posture can be used to deduce the region of the foot in which the seat of lameness is located.
+Use of hoof testers may be one way to confirm the observation.
 For example, if there is pain in the toe, the retraction phase of the stride (when the foot passes behind the phase of vertical weight-bearing) is reduced considerably.
-In contrast, if there is pain in the heel, the protraction phase of the stride is reduced or the foot is not carried as far forward as is normal.
-Usually the gait of one limb can be compared with that of the contralateral limb when viewed from the side.
-However, lameness that is simultaneously present in contralateral limbs tends to appear less severe than is actually the case.
+In contrast, if there is pain in the heel, the protraction phase of the stride is reduced, or the foot is not carried as far forward as normal.
+Usually, the gait of one limb can be compared with that of the contralateral limb when viewed from the side.
+However, lameness simultaneously present in contralateral limbs tends to appear less severe than is actually the case.
 It is not unusual in cases of subacute laminitis for all limbs to be affected more or less equally.
-In these cases, no specific gait change is seen, but the animals tend to place their feet at each step with care; they are said to “plod” or have a stilted gait.
+In these cases, no specific gait change is seen, but the cows tend to place their feet carefully with each step, ie, they “plod” or have a stilted gait.

 Examination of the Claw

 In cows exposed to concrete surfaces for a prolonged period, the sole of the lateral claw is likely to be worn flat and become much wider than that of the medial claw.
 Such soles are highly subject to trauma.